-Living Legacy Project Board of Trustees
+Living Legacy Project Board of Directors

-The Rev. Dr. Gordon Gibson
+The Rev. Dr. Gordon Gibson, Board Member and Founder

 John Harris’s interest has always been in the area of Racial/Social Justice and Anti-Oppression Work.
 John’s involvement in Unitarian Universalism began in in 1990 at the UU Congregation of the Palisades (UUCP), Englewood, NJ where he served as a Board Trustee and as a Racial and Social Justice Team Member.
 He also served on the Metro NY District Anti-Racism Team.
 In 2001 he and his wife Kathy moved to MD and joined the UU Congregation of Columbia (UUCC) where John currently serves as a Trustee, and as a Black Lives Matter Team Member.
 Prior to this, he served as Social Action Committee Co-Chair.
 In the wider UU community, John served on The Journey Toward Wholeness Transformation Team, Joseph Priestley District; and on the Board of the Unitarian Universalists for Social Justice in the National Capital Region (UUSJ).
 In the local community John is a member of the Mental Health Players of Maryland (MPH), a group that uses role-play and interactive audience participation in addressing a comprehensive range of societal problems.

-Rev. James A. Hobart
+Rev. James A. Hobart, Board Member

 James Hobart is a retired Unitarian Universalist minister and a veteran of the Selma Voting Rights Campaign who has worked tirelessly for civil and voting rights throughout his life.
 Rev. Hobart is 2001 Minister Emeritus of First Unitarian Society of Denver where he served from 1983-2001.
-He currently serves as President of Antioch College’s Alumni Association, and is a member of the College's Board of Trustees.
+He currently serves as Immediate Past President of Antioch College’s Alumni Association, and is a former member of the College's Board of Trustees.
 His father, the Rev. Alfred W. Hobart served as minister of the UU Church of Birmingham from 1953 to 1964 and was an outspoken civil rights leader (learn more about the civil rights history of the UU Church of Birmingham).
 Rev. James Hobart has traveled with the Living Legacy Pilgrimage and was a prominent member of the planning teams for the LLP’s Civil Rights Veterans Gathering in Asheville, NC, in 2012, and the Marching in the Arc of Justice Conference in Birmingham, AL, in 2015.